-OF BUENA VISTA REGIONAL MEDICAL CENTER
+Privacy Notice of BUENA VISTA REGIONAL MEDICAL CENTER

 individually identifiable medical, insurance, demographic and medical payment information.
 For example, it includes information about your diagnosis, medications, insurance status, medical claims history, address, and policy or social security number.

 WHO WILL FOLLOW THIS NOTICE

-• Use this Notice as a joint notice of privacy practices for all inpatient and outpatient visits and follow all information practices described in this notice;
+• Use this Notice as a joint notice of privacy practices for all inpatient and outpatient visits and follow all information practices described in this notice

 The OHCA does not cover the information practices of practitioners in their private offices or at other practice locations.